EssErrePuntoKa/web/SUPPORT.md

 A:
 1. Go to Settings (right tab)
-2. Tap "Manage Activities"
+2. Tap "Activity Management"
-3. Tap the "+" button
-4. Select which category this activity belongs to
+3. Select which category this activity belongs to and tap "+ Add New Activity"
-5. Enter the activity name (e.g., "Bach's Partita No. 1", "Python Fundamentals")
+4. Enter the activity name (e.g., "Bach's Partita No. 1", "Python Fundamentals")
-6. Set the activity type if desired
-7. Tap "Create"
+6. Tap "Create"

+Note: Additional information about an activity in parenthesis would work to add further meaning to it.

 Activities are specific skills or projects within a category.